 Blender Guru tutorials are recommended by nearly everyone on Reddit and in Facebook groups because they work.
 They’re of good quality and actually teach something.
 I can vouch for the quality of Poliigon materials and models.
-I’ve come to trust them for their quality.
 Andrew Price may not post content every day or week but when he does, it’s worth the wait.

-Price has said many times how much work he puts into his tutorials, often re-recording them at least five times to get them right.
+Price has mentioned how much work he puts into his tutorials, often re-recording them at least five times to get them right.
 The result is probably a lot better than if he posted his first draft…which is obviously what a lot of tutorial creators do.